 Who's happy, who's not: Norway tops list, US falls

+In this Sept.
 7, 2016 file photo, a smiley face is seen on a sunflower in a sunflower field in Lawrence, Kan.
-Over the past decade as income in the U.S. has gone up, self-reported happiness levels have fallen fast, som...
-WASHINGTON - A new report shows Norway is the happiest country on Earth, Americans are getting sadder, and it takes more than just money to be happy.

 Add your comments below